 When voters passed I-655, it was generally thought this action would significantly reduce the number of cougars killed in Washington.
 That, in part, was the intent of the initiative.

 But, the following year, the Washington Department of Fish and Wildlife" (WDFW) and the Washington Fish and Wildlife Commission openly attempted to override the expected drop in cougar mortalities by making radical changes in license costs, bag limits, and length of hunting season.
-As a result, the number of cougar hunting tags sold has expanded from only 1,000 in 1996 to close to 66,000 in 2009, and the number of cougars killed by sport hunters far exceeds pre-initiative days.
+As a result, the number of cougar hunting tags sold has expanded from only 1,000 in 1996 to close to 66,000 in 2009, and the number of cougars killed by trophy hunters far exceeds pre-initiative days.

 It's not surprising that, following the passage of I-655, WDFW reported a substantial increase in "cougar complaints."
 People were keeping a watchful eye out for the cougars they heard about on the news.